The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 • Hypothesis testing: Where we see apparent effects, like a difference between two groups, we will evaluate whether the effect might have happened by chance.

-By performing these steps with care to avoid pitfalls, we can reach conclusions that are more justifiable and more likely to be correct.
+By performing these steps with care to avoid pitfalls, we can reach conclusions that are more justified and more likely to be correct.

 1.2.
 The National Survey of Family Growth#